 - Students and Alumni of the University of Hawai`i system

-- UH Alumni Association members and UH Board of Regents
+- UH Alumni Association members (Note: If you graduated from the UH System, you are already a UHAA member) and UH Board of Regents

 - Employees of and students attending Kuhio Elementary, Lunalilo Elementary, Ala Wai Elementary, President George Washington Middle School, or the University Laboratory School